Best Cheap & Free Things to Do in Dubai for First-Time Visitors

 Abra ride

 When in Old Dubai, you simply have to take an abra ride across the gorgeous Dubai Creek.
-Abras are traditional wooden boats that have been crisscrossing the creek for centuries.
-They remain a very popular mode of transportation today.
+Abras are traditional wooden boats that have been crisscrossing the creek for centuries, and they remain a very popular mode of transportation today.

 Al Seef & Al Fahidi